International Journal of Care and Caring

 - Making a provisional decision to accept or reject.

-- Run the Special Issue in a later issue than originally planned.
+- Run the Themed Issue in a later issue than originally planned.

-- Accept only some of the papers and put them instead in a Themed Issue, which also includes papers from elsewhere.
+- Accept only some of the papers and put them instead in a themed section of another issue of IJCC, which also includes other papers.